Mayors for Peace Delegation visited the first Preparatory Committee

 Mayors for Peace President Kazumi Matsui handed Ms. Izumi Nakamitusu a letter to Mr. António Manuel de Oliveira Guterres, Secretary-General

-of the United Nations, requesting him to give the Keynote speech at the
+of the United Nations, requesting him for the Keynote speech at the

 9th General Conference of Mayors for Peace.